LhonaPadmayuky/React-Poll-WebApplication/README.md

 This is the frontend of the **Poll Web Application** built using **React.js**.
 The application allows users to create polls, vote on them, and view real-time poll results.
-It interacts with the backend API to handle user authentication, poll management, and voting operations.
+It interacts with the backend API to handle poll management, and voting operations.

 ## Features